stella-systems/stellanow-sdk-typescript/README.md

 const mqttSink = new StellaNowMqttSink(logger, authStrategy, projectInfo, envConfig);
 const sdk = new StellaNowSDK(projectInfo, mqttSink, new FifoQueue(), logger);
 ```

+Above is more verbose initialisation of the SDK, where developer has full control over how the SDK is configured.

 ### Using OIDC Authentication